Published

 9 ways to help your gassy newborn

-1. Manage air intake during feedings
+1. Mange air intake during feedings to reduce infant gas

 2. Burp your baby